 Photograph is the process of making pictures by means of the action of light.
 Light patterns reflected or emitted from objects are recorded onto a sensitive medium or storage chip through a timed exposure.
 The process is done through mechanical, chemical or digital devices known as cameras.

-Greek words φως phos ("light"), and γραφις graphis ("stylus", "paintbrush") or γραφη graphê, together meaning "drawing with light" or "representation by means of lines" or "drawing."
+The word comes from the Greek words φως phos ("light"), and γραφις graphis ("stylus", "paintbrush") or γραφη graphê, together meaning "drawing with light" or "representation by means of lines" or "drawing."
 Traditionally, the product of photography has been called a photograph.
 The term photo is an abbreviation; many people also call them pictures.
 In digital photography, the term image has begun to replace photograph

 A camera is a device used to capture images, as still photographs or as sequences of moving images.
 The term as well as the modern-day camera evolved from the camera obscura, Latin for "dark chamber", an early mechanism for projecting images, in which an entire room functioned as a real-time imaging system.
 The camera obscura was first invented by the Iraqi scientist Alhazen and described in his Book of Optics (1011-1021).[1English scientists Robert Boyle and Robert Hooke later invented a portable camera obscura in 1665-1666.